Close Menu

 You do not need to apply for SSI benefits for Oppositional Defiant Disorder by yourself.
 You can always call our law firm and we will help you win SSI benefits.
 There is no charge to call us.
 We can help you file your SSI application.
 Also, we can help you appeal every SSA denial.
 For example, our attorneys and staff can:

-If you file your application for benefits online at Social Security’s website, then you have 6 months to complete the application.
+If you file your application for benefits on Social Security’s website, then you have 6 months to complete it.
 Once you submit your application online, the SSA sends you an application summary in the mail.
 You must sign the summary and mail it back.
 If you don’t send it back, the SSA will not process your SSI application.
 Sign it and send it back as soon as you can.

 WE OFFER A FREE REVIEW IN OPPOSITIONAL DEFIANT DISORDER CASES